What is hepatoblastoma?

 The following are the most common symptoms of hepatoblastoma.
 However, each child may experience symptoms differently.
 Symptoms may vary depending on the size of the tumor and the presence and location of metastases.
 Symptoms may include:

 The symptoms of hepatoblastoma may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+Always consult your child's physician for a diagnosis.

 How is hepatoblastoma diagnosed?